 An equivalent formulation is in terms of directed bipartite graphs (all edges go from one part to the other part): given a directed bipartite graph as input, is it #P-hard to count the number of topological sorts of the graph?

 Solved in this paper (shown to be #P-hard).
-Note that I haven't personally checked it, and it does not seem to have been peer-reviewed yet.
+Note that I haven't personally checked it.
 Thanks to Kuldeep S. Meel for pointing me to that paper.

 This is similar to the question above, but for order dimension: is it #P-hard to count linear extensions in posets of dimension 2?